 - didn’t think you would understand all of it

-Start at any time – the plan is labeled by weeks, not specific dates:
+Start at any time – the plan is labeled by weeks and days, not specific dates.

 We get to know people by what they say, and we get to know God by what He says.
 God preserved His whole counsel for us so we could know Him better.
 God’s word is profitable for us.
 It teaches us, it helps us know what is right and wrong, and so it helps us to live right.
 And most of all it helps us to learn to know God better (1 Timothy 3:16, Ephesians 1:17).